damianhakert/damianhakert.github.io/source/_posts/2016-04-05-shared-runners.markdown

 ## Final configuration

-You may be interested how GitLab Runner [config.toml][config-toml] looks like.
+You may be interested what GitLab Runner [config.toml][config-toml] looks like.
 It's really simple!

 ```